 A good rule when determining if you should include amounts in income is considering the purpose of the payment.
 If you have provided a service and are getting paid as a result of that service, then you should include any payments (and product) received in income.

-Payments received from hosting ads on your blog should be included in your income as they’re received.
+Payments received from hosting ads on your blog should be included in your income when you receive them.
 We discussed this somewhat when we talked about accruals in Tracking Income & Expenses.
 By hosting ads on your site, you’re providing a hosting service to the ad agency and thus must include those amounts in your income.

 The markup on products can vary, but what should generally be included as the amount in income is the cost to the provider (the amount they would expense) or the value of the service you provide (what you would invoice if goods weren’t received).
 In the case where both goods and cash are received, both of these amounts should be included in income.